sweetrush/pDocs/Choosing_theRight_DigitalLearningSolution.md

      - Can read and write HTML code
      - Can create simple webpages with HTML

+ 9. When delivering Training what are the pains that you face?
+ 10. When delivering Training what are the challenges you have with Participants?
+ 11. Do you share Training Delivery with a Co-trainner at time?
+ 12. What Specfic areas do you delver training on?
+ 13. How do you manage Training Participants in terms of enrolling?
+ 14. How many Participants would you say you will train in a Year?
+ 15. How many days throughout the year would you say you will be engaged with training?

 ## What do we need to look for.